Your guide to hosting the ultimate Olympics party | CNN Underscored

 Patriotic Pretzel Gift Box (starting at $49.99; harryanddavid.com)

-Gift yourself this patriot pretzel box to share with your family and friends at your Olympics party — or just eat them yourself, we don’t judge here.
+Gift yourself this patriotic pretzel box to share with your family and friends at your Olympics party — or just eat them yourself, we don’t judge here.

 Patriotic Artisan Iced Cookies (starting at $36.99; harryanddavid.com)